 Unless you have an unlimited security budget, it probably isn’t possible to try and cover every technique.
 Therefore, you need to prioritize carefully to minimize risk.
 That’s where D3’s ATTACKBOT comes in.

 To create ATTACKBOT we embedded the entire ATT&CK matrix directly into our SOAR platform for live and contextual kill chain surveillance.
 To put it less technically, ATTACKBOT pulls out every IOC from a security event, determines the ATT&CK techniques being used, and uses that information to search across past incidents, security tools logs, and other recorded IOCs to find other traces of the attack.
 Because ATTACKBOT uses the ATT&CK framework to understand the likely structure of attacks, it can vastly narrow down the ground that security analysts have to cover, so they’re no longer looking for needles in haystacks for evidence of attacks.

 How to Use MITRE ATT&CK for Gap Analysis

 Obviously, D3’s ATTACKBOT can make a huge difference to your security operations in a number of ways.
 You’re probably already thinking about a couple of challenges in your organization that it could help you solve.
 But let’s look specifically at how ATTACKBOT can help you identify security gaps and effectively prioritize the most pressing threats.

 Because D3 aggregates events from across your entire security infrastructure, you can use ATTACKBOT to generate comprehensive reports that show exactly what techniques are being used against you, which ones have been successful, and which ones have not been seen in any events.
 This report can be created ad hoc or scheduled on a predetermined basis.
 For example, if you run a weekly attack techniques report and there are 20 hits for the technique Privilege Escalation, you know that there is a serious problem in that area.

 Especially when viewed as a trend report covering a significant period of time, a technique report will give you a clear picture of what your existing tools are protecting against and where further configuration is needed.
-You can then use D3’s orchestration features to automate changes—such as updating SIEM rules or adding signatures to detection tools—or assign tasks to the appropriate personnel.
+You can then use D3’s security orchestration features to automate changes—such as updating SIEM rules or adding signatures to detection tools—or assign tasks to the appropriate personnel.